 Internally, the deployment descriptors are represented as descriptor bean trees and trees of typed Java Bean objects that represent the individual descriptor elements.
 These bean trees are easier to work with than the more generic DDBean and DConfigBean objects.
-The descriptor bean trees for
+The descriptor bean trees for each module are directly accessible from the associated WebLogicDDBeanRoot and WebLogicDConfigBeanRoot objects for each module using their getDescriptorBean methods.
+Modifying the bean trees obtained from a WebLogicDConfigBean has the same effect as modifying the associated DConfigBean, and therefore the application's deployment plan.

-Deployment Plan Creation
+2.7.3 Deployment Plan Creation